Santa or Satan

 Is Santa in Heaven or Hell?

 Santa lives above everyone else in the North Pole; Satan lives below everyone else.
 Both are old, but they never die.
 Neither have a wife — maybe a maid or cook.
 Santa doesn’t have horns like Satan, but he has reindeer who have horns (lots of them).
 Santa dresses rather flamboyantly in bright red with a hint of white — but no one calls him gay.
 Satan sports the red look also, with a hint of black.
 Santa judges us as good or bad, and he delivers rewards if we merit them.
-Satan, of course, doles out the punishment so Santa can look nice all the time (except for an occasional lump of coal).
+Satan, of course, doles out the punishment so Santa (or God) can look nice all the time (except for an occasional lump of coal).
 Santa doesn’t do any work; he has slaves, i.e., elves that work their fingers to the bone all year.
 Satan pretty much works alone.
 And finally, after all that work, the elves get one night off while Santa goes around delivering the gifts and getting all the credit.

 Am I Stuck in an Infinite Loop?

 But wait, I’ve heard this somewhere before.
 In Genesis 2, we find that Adam and Eve fell when they ate from the tree of good and evil.
 Before the consumption of the apple, everything was good.
 That is Genesis 1.
 But in genesis 2, God changes.
 He becomes moody; and suddenly good and evil both exist.
-It is all blamed quite gracefully on Eve and the serpent (who represents god’s feminine aspect in ancient symbolism).
+It is all blamed quite gracefully on Eve and the serpent (who appears to represent god’s feminine aspect in ancient symbolism).

 The God Complex